denyseishimirwe/submission_reminder_app_denyseishimirwe/README.md

 #to be able to access the program and set an environment

-Clone the Repository git clone https://github.com/Timothee-U/submission_reminder_app_Nazira-umucyo cd submission_reminder_app_Nazira-umucyo
+Clone the Repository git clone https://github.com/denyseishimirwe/submission_reminder_app_denyseishimirwe

+cd submission_reminder_app_denyseishimirwe

 Run Environment Setup ./create_environment.sh Then enter a name you prefer #This script will create the necessary directories and move files into place.